tiiiecherle/osx_install_config/README.md

 To make them work without installing apple java uncomment the options inside and run this script.

-Before running the script download and install the latest version of java (jre) from [java.com](http://www.java.com) or [adoptopenjdk] (https://adoptopenjdk.net).
+Before running the script download and install the latest version of java (jre) from [java.com](http://www.java.com) or [adoptopenjdk](https://adoptopenjdk.net).
 Alternatively install one of them through homebrew-cask.

 9	launchd